Kjell Aukrust

 Kjell Aukrust (19 March 1920 – 24 December 2002) was a Norwegian author, poet, artist and humorist.
 Aukrust is principally known for his Flåklypa stories and Flåklypa drawings.

 Personal life

 Aukrust was born in Alvdal Municipality in Hedmark, Norway as a son of Lars Olsen Aukrust (1886–1965) and Louise Walmsnæss (1887–1973).
-His father was rector at Storsteigen Agricultural School in Alvdal.
+His father was principal at Storsteigen Agricultural School in Alvdal.
 He was a nephew of poet Olav Aukrust, brother of Odd Aukrust, a noted economist who was responsible for research at Statistics Norway.
 He was married to Kari Holter in 1947.

 He trained at the Norwegian National Academy of Craft and Art Industry 1938–42.
 In 1939, one of his drawings was accepted at the Autumn Exhibition in Oslo.
 His memoirs of his childhood in Alvdal appeared in the series of three books: Simen, Bonden and Bror Min published in 1958, 1964 and 1960.